phuong/nodejs-demo/README.md

     $ DEBUG=nodejs-demo:* npm start
 ```

 ### How to use?
 Take a look at lib/like.js, We define a `process` function, it will receive DB instance and a promise instance.
+And `process` contains all update-database actions.
+In any case of error, we just throw it out and
+Transaction will revert to previous version of collections.

 ```javascript
 var Transaction = require('./transaction');